Columbus Ohio Minimum Wage Attorneys

 Employers may run into issues with paying the minimum wage if they do not properly pay the required minimum wage, they do not pay any wages for a period of time, or they make deductions from employees’ pay that lower the employees’ rate of pay below the minimum wage.
 In addition, an employer may wrongly conclude that an employee is not entitled to the minimum wage or pay employees at the federal level instead of the Ohio minimum wage rate.
 Employers may also take the wrong tip credit for tipped employees, putting their pay below the applicable minimum wage.
 These are just some of the ways employers run afoul of the law requiring the payment of a minimum wage.
 Minimum wage violations are common in industries such as hotel and restaurant workers, among others.

 Ohio law frowns upon employers who do not pay the minimum wage.
 If you were not paid at least the applicable minimum wage, you could file a claim to recover the amount of unpaid wages plus two times such damages as liquidated damages, as well as have your attorney’s fees paid by the other party.
 Attorney Matthew Coffman regularly takes on employers on behalf of large classes of employees who have been underpaid because of minimum wage violations.

-If you think you are not being paid appropriately and may not be receiving the minimum wage you are entitled to, call Coffman Legal at 614-949-1181 for a free consultation with an experienced and successful Columbus minimum wage & unpaid overtime attorney.
+If you think you are not being paid appropriately and may not be receiving the minimum wage you are entitled to, call Coffman Legal at 614-949-1181 for a free consultation with our experienced and successful Columbus Ohio minimum wage & unpaid overtime attorneys.